intel/intel-extension-for-pytorch/docs/index.md

 ```
 <br>

-# 2. How To Run Qwen 2 with ipex.llm
+# 2. How To Run Qwen2 with ipex.llm

 **ipex.llm provides a single script to facilitate running generation tasks as below:**